awsdocs/iam-user-guide/doc_source/id_session-tags.md

 </Attribute>
 ```

 To set the tags above as transitive, include another `Attribute` element with the `Name` attribute set to `https://aws.amazon.com/SAML/Attributes/TransitiveTagKeys`\.
 Transitive tags persist during role chaining\.
-For more information, see [Chaining Roles with Session Tags](#id_session-tags_role-chaining)\.
+For more information, see [Chaining roles with session tags](#id_session-tags_role-chaining)\.

 To set the `Project` and `Department` tags as transitive, use the following multivalued attribute\.

-**Example Snippet of a SAML Assertion**
+**Example snippet of a SAML assertion**

 ```
 <Attribute Name="https://aws.amazon.com/SAML/Attributes/TransitiveTagKeys">